vukics/cppqed/doc/testsuite.markdown

     # Run the full test suite
     $ make check

+    # Run a subset of the test suite which runs faster (no on-demand compilation tests)
+    $ make check_fast

     # Perform the tests of the "continue" directory
     $ make check_continue